 - hair dyes

 The best way to deal with a contact allergy is to identify and avoid the irritant.
-Treatments may include creams or ointments to help calm symptoms, antihistamines to prevent an allergic reaction, or, in the most serious cases, an anti-inflammatory medication such as prednisone.
+Treatments may include:

 With treatment, contact allergies usually resolve in a few days.
-You should contact your doctor if there is drainage from a rash accompanied by pain or fever or if red streaks emanate from the rash.
-These are rather all signs of an infection rather than an allergic reaction.
+But contact your doctor if there’s drainage from a rash accompanied by pain or fever, or if red streaks emanate from the rash.
+These are all signs of an infection rather than an allergic reaction.

 Inhaled allergies are the most common type of allergy.
 Symptoms may include: